SnakeByte-61/ProspectingDay2020/sagemaker-setup/README.md

 ![Alt text](../screenshots/setup12.PNG)

-Once the Status is InService, under Actions select "Open" and you will be redirected to the jupyter notebook.
+Once the Status is InService, under Actions select "Open Jupyter" and you will be redirected to the jupyter notebook.

 ![Alt text](../screenshots/setup14.PNG)